A New Day Has Come: Promotion

-Dion actively promoted the album, including various television show appearances and concerts.
+Dion actively promoted the album through numerous television appearances and concerts.
 Her A New Day Has Come television special was taped on 3 March 2002 at the Kodak Theatre in Los Angeles and aired on CBS on 7 April 2002.
-During the show Dion performed "A New Day Has Come", "I'm Alive", "At Last", "Have You Ever Been in Love", "Nature Boy" and a movie medley with the songs "Because You Loved Me", "Beauty and the Beast" in duet with Brian McKnight and "My Heart Will Go On".
-She also sang "Aun Existe Amor" and "Goodbye's (The Saddest Word)", but both songs were not broadcast.
-Destiny's Child joined her to perform together the "Emotion/When the Wrong One Loves You Right" medley.
-On 17 March 2002 Dion taped La spéciale Céline Dion in Paris, France, to promote the album in Francophone countries.
-This television special was broadcast on 30 March 2002 on TF1.
-During the show she performed "A New Day Has Come", "Pour que tu m'aimes encore" in duet with Jean-Jacques Goldman, "Sous le vent" in duet with Garou, "Au bout de mes rêves" with Garou, Pascal Obispo, Gérald de Palmas and Jean-Jacques Goldman, "Ten Days" in duet with Gérald de Palmas, "I'm Alive", "On ne change pas" and "The Greatest Reward".
+During the broadcast, Dion performed "A New Day Has Come", "I'm Alive", "At Last", "Have You Ever Been in Love", "Nature Boy", and a movie medley that included "Because You Loved Me", "Beauty and the Beast" in duet with Brian McKnight, and "My Heart Will Go On".
+She also performed "Aun Existe Amor" and "Goodbye's (The Saddest Word)", although these were not aired.
+Destiny's Child joined her for a medley of "Emotion"/"When the Wrong One Loves You Right".

+On 17 March 2002, Dion taped La spéciale Céline Dion in Paris, France, to promote the album in Francophone markets.
+The special aired on 30 March 2002 on TF1.
+She performed "A New Day Has Come", "Pour que tu m'aimes encore" in duet with Jean-Jacques Goldman, "Sous le vent" in duet with Garou, "Au bout de mes rêves" with Garou, Pascal Obispo, Gérald de Palmas, and Jean-Jacques Goldman, "Ten Days" in duet with Gérald de Palmas, "I'm Alive", "On ne change pas", and "The Greatest Reward".